nmenant/ci-cd-env-setup/README.md

 Installing the env - minishift
 -----------------------------------

-On this VM, we will install minishift
+On the other VM, we will install minishift

 To install minishift, retrieve the github repository:

     git clone https://github.com/nmenant/ci-cd-env-setup
     cd ci-cd-env-setup

+Run

+      build-env.sh minishift
-Run *build-env.sh minishift* to install minishift:
+to install minishift:

 * Update the system
 * Install Minishift in the VM.
 You'll be requested for the IP of this VM, the IP of the VM running the pipeline tools and the IP of the BIG-IP